SMI/StructuredReports/doc/umls_metathesaurus.md

 * the 2021 version of the UMLS removed the relationships from the MRREL file and the replacement MRHIER file is not so useful

+## UMLS Hierarchy

+There are two types of parent/child relationship:
+* Broader/Narrower
+* Parent/Child

+See the abbreviations used https://www.nlm.nih.gov/research/umls/knowledge_sources/metathesaurus/release/abbreviations.html

+Honghan thinks only Narrower is needed but the UMLS people say:
+* RB/RN are generally used when the relations are not part of a broader hierarchy.
+* PAR/CHD relations are generally part of a hierarchy.
+There may be some exceptions to this.

+Maybe they mean that PAR/CHD are used between concepts within one particular source vocabulary (e.g. SNOMED) whereas RB/RN are not.

+"The Semantic Structure of the UMLS Metathesaurus" by Stuart J. Nelson says:
+> In some instances these
+relationships are labelled, indicating that the two concepts are similar, with one being broader in meaning (but otherwise similar) than the other.
+Contextual information shows where the concept occurs in a source hierarchy, together with its parents, and siblings.
+The relationship with a parent is often that of an "is-a" relationship, but some other vertical relationships have been labelled as well.
+While not entirely true, it is frequently useful to think of non-labelled parent-child relationships as being of some type of relationship which involves subsumption.
+That is, in some sense the parent concept is broader in meaning than the child.
+Co-occurring data do not have any label on the link between concepts; the fact that two concepts have both been used to index the same article implies an empirically discovered relationship.
+Two entries with the same semantic type have an implied relationship, that of "similar to".

 ## Creation

 Download the UMLS metathesaurus (warning, needs 40GB space!).
 Unpack: